Best part about my job at HF: Researching hunts and helping members put together application strategies as well as plan upcoming hunts.

 Favorite movie quote: "I have two guns, one for each of ya."

 Most proud of: My wife and kids

-I was born and raised in Kalispell, Montana.
-I’m married to my wife and best friend, Sarah, and we have a daughter and a son.
-As a boy growing up in the mountains of northwest Montana, family activities revolved around camping, fishing, and hunting trips.
-When I was old enough to tag along on my dad on his hunts, I did so every chance I could.
+As a boy growing up in the mountains of Northwest Montana, family activities revolved around camping, fishing, and hunting trips.
+When I was old enough to tag along with my dad on his hunts, I did so every chance I could.
 With each passing fall, I grew increasingly excited about the next until I was finally old enough to be the proud owner of my first deer tag.
 I punched my tag on a small 4-point whitetail that, as far as I was concerned, may as well have been a new world record.
 I’ll never forget the sense of pride and excitement that came with taking that little basket buck.

-At Huntin’ Fool, we’re big believers in chasing dreams.
-Thoughts of once-in-a-lifetime tags and big bucks and bulls consume our thoughts year-round.
-We recognize that the research that goes towards which hunts to apply for as well as a solid plan going into the hunt are vitally important in the outcome of your hunt being fulfilled in the way you’d hoped.
-Whether it’s planning your first self-guided hunt out west or coming up with a hunt strategy that has you finally hanging your tag on that Boone & Crocket bull, I count it a privilege to be at your service and assist you in any way I can.
+At Huntin’ Fool, we recognize that the research that goes towards which hunts to apply for as well as a solid plan going into the hunt are vitally important in the outcome of your hunt being fulfilled in the way you’d hoped.
+Whether it’s planning your first self-guided hunt out west or coming up with a hunt strategy that has you finally hanging your tag on that first bull, I count it a privilege to be at your service and assist you in any way I can.